llm-bible/llm-bible.github.io/_publications/wei2023large.markdown

 bibkey: wei2023large
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2311.00423'}, {name: Code,
     url: 'https://github.com/HKUDS/LLMRec.git'}]
-tags: [Reinforcement Learning, RAG, Tools, Efficiency and Optimization]
+tags: [Tools, Efficiency and Optimization, Reinforcement Learning, RAG]
 ---
 The problem of data sparsity has long been a challenge in recommendation systems, and previous studies have attempted to address this issue by